-The modeled probability of Ruppia tuberosa sediment propagule bank replenishment between 1963 and 2013 in the South Lagoon of the Coorong between Parnka Point (55 km from the Murray Mouth) and Salt Creek is shown in Figure 41.
-Over the 50 year model simulation period there has been a general decline in the probability of replenishment (Figure 41).
+The modeled probability of Ruppia tuberosa sediment propagule bank replenishment between 1963 and 2013 in the South Lagoon of the Coorong between Parnka Point (55 km from the Murray Mouth) and Salt Creek is shown in Figure 44.
+Over the 50 year model simulation period there has been a general decline in the probability of replenishment (Figure 44).

-During the early to mid-1960s the probability of replenishment was generally high in the South Lagoon but this followed by a period of low probability in the late 1960s (Figure 41).
-During the 1970s the modeled probability of replenishment was high, except for two periods of approximately one year in 1972 and 1977 (Figure 41).
-During the 1980s the duration of the periods of hydrological conditions that resulted in low probability of replenishment decreased (Figure 41).
-A further increase in the duration of unfavourable hydrological conditions was observed in the 1990s, with only three out of 10 years having hydrological conditions that would have resulted in a modeled probability of replenishment was lower than 25% for the South Lagoon, except in 2001 in the northern 30 km of the lagoon (Figure 41).
-The 2010-11 flood resulted in favourable hydrological conditions for Ruppia tuberosa in the South Lagoon and; therefore, higher modeled probability of replenishment (Figure 41).
+During the early to mid-1960s the probability of replenishment was generally high in the South Lagoon but this followed by a period of low probability in the late 1960s (Figure 44).
+During the 1970s the modeled probability of replenishment was high, except for two periods of approximately one year in 1972 and 1977 (Figure 44).
+During the 1980s the duration of the periods of hydrological conditions that resulted in low probability of replenishment increased and periods of high modeled probability of replenishment decreased (Figure 44).
+A further increase in the duration of unfavourable hydrological conditions was observed in the 1990s, with only three out of 10 years having hydrological conditions that would have resulted in a modeled probability greater than 25% (Figure 44).
+From 2001 to 2011, the modeled probability of replenishment was lower than 25% for the South Lagoon, except in 2001 in the northern 30 km of the lagoon (Figure 44).
+The 2010-11 flood resulted in favourable hydrological conditions for Ruppia tuberosa in the South Lagoon and; therefore, higher modeled probability of replenishment (Figure 44).

-Figure 41.
+Figure 44.
 Model output showing the probability of Ruppia tuberosa sediment propagule bank replenishment from 1963 to 2013 in the North Lagoon (lower graph) and South Lagoon (upper graph) of the Coorong between Murray Mouth channel (0 km) and Salt Creek (102 km from the Murray Mouth).
 The contour line on the plot represents the 25% probability of sediment propagule bank replenishment.